dot-legal/reference/README.md

 ## Quick Start

-1. Select a standard clause from our library at [https://reference.legal/clauses/](https://reference.legal/clauses/).
+1. Choose a standard clause from our library at [https://reference.legal/clauses/](https://reference.legal/clauses/).
-2. Copy the URL and incorporate it into your legal document.
+2. Copy the URL and incorporate it into your document.
 For example:  `Incorporate https://reference.legal/v1/provisions/general/counterparts/.`
 3. Send out your shorter and simpler document!

-## Key Benefits
+## Forms

-1. Link to our clauses to reference templated text and **shorten your documents**.
-2. Absolutely **no setup or training required**.
-URLs are already familiar ground.
-3. **Draft by exception**.
-Call out changes after the reference so your reader doesn't have to sift through dozens of pages to find one single change.
-4. Merely curious?  **Use as much or as little as you want**.
-Replace a simple [Counterparts clause](https://reference.legal/v1/provisions/general/counterparts/) or an entire [Mutual Non-Disclosure Agreement](https://reference.legal/v1/forms/confidentiality/mutual-non-disclosure/).
-5. Read our templates once and **re-use it anywhere with any counterparty**.
+1. Choose a template form from our library at [https://reference.legal/forms/](https://reference.legal/forms/).
+2. Edit the document right on the page by selecting the various fields with red text.
+3. OPTIONAL: Click the download button (only available on Desktop browser) at the top of the form to download the form for Microsoft Office.
+4. Send out your document.

 ## Examples